top of page

 No Bake Protein Energy Balls with Chickpeas

-Want a guilt-free snack that won’t ruin your diet?
+Want a guilt-free snack that will satisfy you and prevent sweet cravings?
 You’ll love this all-natural, protein-energy ball recipe made with chickpeas, peanut butter, and oats.

 Energy balls have become my new go-to snack.
 They are healthy, versatile and tasty.
 They’re also quick to make (which may be my #2 reason for making them…#1 being that the healthy part.).